Jair Lynch

-Jair Lynch (born October 2, 1971) is an American gymnast and real estate developer in Washington, D.C., in the United States.
+Jair K. Lynch (born October 2, 1971) is an American gymnast and real estate developer in Washington, D.C., in the United States.
 He won a silver medal in the parallel bars at the 1996 Summer Olympics.
 After leaving competitive gymnastics, he became a real estate developer and founded Jair Lynch Development Partners in 1998.

-Early life
+Early life and education

 Lynch was born October 2, 1971, in Amherst, Massachusetts.
-His father, Acklyn Lynch, was born on the island of Trinidad in the Republic of Trinidad and Tobago.
-He grew up in the neighborhood of Woodbrook in the city of Port of Spain, and was an avid soccer player in his youth.
-He spent most of his adult life in the United States, however, obtaining his bachelor degree from Howard University in Washington, D.C., and his Ph.D. in political science and economics from Harvard University.
-His father's political activism led the government of Trinidad and Tobago to declare him an "undesirable" in the 1970s.
-Dr. Lynch taught at Howard University before becoming a professor of political economy and African American studies at the University of Maryland, Baltimore County.
-He later became chair of the Department of African Studies.
-Jair's mother, Martha Fernandez Lynch, was born in Bogotá, Colombia, and obtained her bachelor's degree from Universidad de los Andes.
-She came to the United States and obtained her master's degree in economics from the School of Advanced International Studies in 1964.
-She returned to the Universidad de los Andes to conduct research for two years before coming back to Washington, D.C.
-The Lynches married in 1965.
-Martha Lynch joined the Brookings Institution in 1966, but left after a short time to become an economist with the Organization of American States (OAS).
-She left the OAS in 1989, and became an independent consultant.
-Her clients included a wide range of international organizations, including the Inter-American Development Bank and the World Bank.
-Jair has a younger sister, Pilar.
-She graduated summa cum laude with a bachelor's degree in dance from New York University, and became a dancer and teacher in film and theater studies.
-She previously performed with the Alvin Ailey American Dance Theater.
+His father, Acklyn Lynch, was born on the island of Trinidad in the Republic of Trinidad and Tobago, and his mother, Martha Fernandez Lynch, was born in Bogotá, Colombia.

-The Lynch family moved to Washington, D.C., when Jair was three years old.
+The Lynch family moved to Washington, D.C. when Jair was three years old.
 Jair Lynch grew up in the Shepherd Park neighborhood of Washington, D.C., where he attended Alexander Shepherd Elementary School.
 He evinced an early interest in architecture, and at the age of three was already replicating famous buildings in the city using Play-Doh and covering tables with cities he would build from Legos (his favorite toy).
 Although he enjoyed basketball, football, and soccer as a youth, his short height (he topped out at 5 ft 4 in) and lack of weight (just 135 lb as an Olympic gymnast) mitigated against it.
 Yet he was extremely athletic.